cloudmesh-community/hid-sp18-514/project/project-praposal.md

 # Universal Cloud REST service framwork to Determine the Validity Of Benford’s Law Using Datasets In Data.gov

-By Orly Esteban and Ravinder Lambadi
+Orly Esteban and Ravinder Lambadi

 ## Keywords

-hid-sp18-514, other students ??, REST, Benford's Law
+hid-sp18-514, other students hid ??, REST, Benford's Law

 ## Abstract